What is Video Streaming: System Requirements Comparison

 3. Wirecast

 We’ll also discuss Wirecast.
 Wirecast is easier to use than OBS Studio, but it adds significantly more functionality and power.
 Wirecast is a paid tool, and the latest Wirecast version was released on October 4, 2021.
-14.3.3 is the newest full version in this latest update.
+14.3.3 is the newest full version of this latest update.

 4. Streamlabs OBS (SLOBS)